evemmiller/panmacmillan/README.md

 # Book Metadata Confirmation Check
 ## Project Overview
-This project automates checks on book records (Editions) to ensure they are ready to be confirmed and fed out to retailers and data aggregators 12 months prior to publication.
-As part of the confirmation process, various metadata checks are conducted to ensure the completeness and compliance of Edition records with industry best practices.
+This project automates checks on editions to ensure that they are ready to be confirmed 12 months prior to publication.
+As part of the confirmation process, various metadata checks are conducted to ensure the completeness and comply with restrictions.
 The confirmation process also needs to account for different book formats and publication timelines, particularly ensuring that "Second Format" paperbacks do not undermine the sales of higher-priced "First Format" editions.
-This script takes a dataset of Editions (identified by ISBNs) and carries out the following checks to determine if they should be confirmed or held back from the feed.
+This script takes a dataset of editions and carries out the following checks to determine if they should be confirmed or held back from the feed.

-## Features
 ### 1. **Edition Exclusion Check**
 Identifies Editions that should be excluded from confirmation.
 This includes:
 - Editions marked as embargoed.